-The “tulip” shaped brassards were popular in XIV and beginning of XV century: narrow at wrist they go wider to the elbow.
-The main examples of such arms armor can be found in Churburg Castle (Castel Coira) in South Tirol.
-Another one – arms of Charles VI when he had a status of Dauphin de France, are preserved in Chartres.
+Possessed of a tapered wrist that widens at the elbow, “tulip” shaped brassards were popular during the XIV and beginning of the XV century.
+The main examples of this type of arm armor can be found in Churburg Castle (Castel Coira) in South Tirol as well as the arms of Charles VI (made when he was the Dauphin of France) which are preserved in Chartres.

 In the first quarter of the XV century, Milanese armorers discovered a very simple but quite functional way of connecting parts of armor with the help of bands of leather.
 Some historians assume that this type of armor connection was requested by fighters due to the specific techniques of Italian fencing.
 These techniques required more freedom of movement and thus armor form was altered to support bodily technique.